Exploring the History of the Jones Act

 How Does a Seaman File a Jones Act Lawsuit?

 To file a lawsuit under the Jones Act, you need to hire a maritime injury attorney.
 An attorney will review your case and determine if you qualify for compensation under the Jones Act.
-Even if you do not, your line of work will likely be eligible for another state or federal protection – allowing you to receive compensation for your work-related injury.
+However, Even if you are ineligible, your line of work will likely be eligible for another state or federal protection.

 Contact a Trusted New Orleans Personal Injury Attorney

 As a seaman, you work long hours away from family, friends, and home.
 If you suffer an injury on the job, you deserve compensation for that injury.
 To explore your options, contact the Shlosman Law Firm.
-Attorney Thomas W. Shlosman has been focusing on personal injury for state and federal courts, and he knows how complicated injuries can be when they occur on a vessel.
+Attorney Tom Shlosman has been focusing on personal injury for state and federal courts.
+Therefore, he knows how complicated injuries can be, especially when they occur on a vessel.